Virginia Poultry Litter

 - Poultry litter must originate from farms in Page County or Rockingham County.

 - To receive an incentive payment through this program, litter must be transported to a desination outside the Chesapeake Bay watershed.

-- Click here for a list of eligible counties and incentive payment rates.
-Click here for a map depicting eligible counties.
+- Click here for a map depicting eligible counties.

 - Up to 300 tons of litter may be eligible per applicant per incentive request.
 Subsequent requests may be submitted after a request for payment, with all forms completed, has been received on the previous request.

 - Completed Poultry Litter Transport Incentive Request Forms (DCR199-184.docx) are valid for 12 months from the date of approval of the current request.
 If litter applications are not made within 12 months, a new form will need to be submitted for consideration.

 - Certified scale weight tickets are required for all tonnage moved in order to receive payment.